fetchrobotics/docs/source/teleopPS3.rst

 ------------------------
 .. embed-pt

+.. note:: The PS3 controller is only supported with Fetch and Freight if they are running Ubuntu 14.04 or 18.04.
+Ubuntu 20.04 support is not implemented.

 Each Fetch and Freight ship with a robot joystick.
 Whenever the robot drivers are running, so is joystick teleop.
 The joystick is capable of controlling the movement of the robot